Matt Gonzalez, 1999. Photograph by Elizabeth Ross.

 Joe Strummer, Matt Gonzalez, & Whitney Leigh, Murio’s Trophy Room, San Franicisco, 2001.

 Gonzalez gave the 2003 commencement address at San Francisco Law School and the 2005 commencement address at New College of California Law School.
-In 2004 Gonzalez gave the Raven Lecture at UC Boalt Law School.
+In 2004 Gonzalez gave the Robert D. and Leslie-Kay Raven Lecture on Access to Justice at U.C.
+Berkeley Law School.
 The address “The American City: A Tool for Progressive Change in the 21st Century” was published in the Berkeley La Raza Law Journal, Vol. 16, No. 2, 2005.

 Gonzalez published My Green Manifesto, a playful listing of reasons to vote for the Green Party, in Comet Magazine, #4, in 2003.
 A broadside of the manifesto which Gonzalez says was written in the spirit of Christopher Logue and Jack Micheline, for his friends in the Maryland Green Party, was issued by Pino Trogu and Jack Stauffacher of the Greenwood Press in 2004.

 Detail of My Green Manifesto, 2004.

 In 2004 the California Mexican American Political Association awarded Gonzalez the Premio Bert Corona for his work advancing the rights of working people and immigrants.

 Gonzalez was the sponsor in 2004 of the resolution that approved the placement of a bust to slain SF Supervisor Harvey Milk in San Francisco City Hall.
 It was installed in 2008 and remains the only tribute to an openly gay person in a government building in the United States.